What Can Speech Recognition Be Used For?

 As you can see, speech recognition is extremely versatile and beginning to be deployed in various ways – including leisurely.

 Not only is it practical, but it is also helpful and easy to use; Com Score even anticipates that 50% of all searches will be voice-activated by 2020.

 Therefore we’re asking you, do you send numerous emails a day?
 Are you sick of spending hours typing up reports?
-Are you experience writer’s block whilst writing a novel?
+Do you experience writer’s block whilst writing a novel?
 Do you just want to be up-to-date with the latest trends?
 Then consider speech recognition.